Kayli/logspub/aerospace/aerospace.md

   - usa possesses the world’s largest aerospace industrial complex
     - under half of the global aerospace industry (2017)

-- aerodynamics
-  - branch of dynamics
-  - deals with the motion of air and the way that it interacts with objects in motion
-    - such as an aircraft

 ## history